EduardoZepeda/coffee-bytes-hugo/content/posts/sitemap-dinamico-con-django/index.en.md

 ### location

 Location refers to the url of the resource.
-If we do not define a _location_ method, Django will use the _get_absolute_url_ method of our model to generate.
+If we do not define a _location_ method, Django will use the _get_absolute_url_ method of our model to generate it.

 ```python
 # sitemaps.py